Be Sure to Check Out Summer’s Last Supermoon Tonight

-Tonight brings the last of this summer’s string of “SuperMoons.”
+Tonight brings the last of this summer’s string of “Supermoons.”
 If you were trying to pick the perfect night to take a look at the sky and think, “Doesn’t that look pretty,” your search is over.
-The moon will appear bigger, brighter, and approximately 50% more beautiful* than normal. *Actual results may vary.
+The Moon will appear bigger, brighter, and approximately 50 percent more beautiful* than normal.

 If you thought, “Wow, that doesn’t look altogether different,” then you’re not alone.
-14% isn’t an especially noticeable size increase without seeing the original size right along with it as a comparison, like so:
+Fourteen percent isn’t an especially noticeable size increase without seeing the original size right along with it as a comparison, like so:

-While the size difference isn’t as impressive as pictures taken with the Moon close to faraway objects on the horizon may have led you to believe, the brightness increase of 30% is still significant and can’t really be communicated in GIF form.
+While the size difference isn’t as impressive as pictures that were taken with the Moon looming over faraway objects may have led you to believe, the brightness increase of 30 percent is still significant and can’t really be communicated in GIF form.
 You’ll just have to go outside tonight and look at it for yourself, because it will offer one of the best views of the Moon you can get.